dswann101164/azure-noob-blog/posts/2025-11-25-azure-openai-pricing-real-costs.md

 This shows cost per application.
 Critical for chargeback.

+For a complete chargeback implementation strategy, see our guide on [Azure chargeback models](/blog/azure-chargeback-tags-model/) that business units actually accept, including hybrid allocation models and shared services costs.

 **4. Use PTUs for production, pay-as-you-go for dev**

 Development and testing workloads are unpredictable.
 Use pay-as-you-go.